RunRafter/ConsenSys-Academy-Notes/Part 4 - Traditional and Decentralized Application Development.md

 - It is important to know whether using a DApp is a good option for given project.

 - A DApp is a good choice if the project requires the following:
-  - The system defines digital relationships
+  - The system defines digital relationships between users
+    - If so, account management offered by Ethereum might be appropriate
-  - Application needs to by dynamic and auditable
+  - Application data needs to by dynamic and auditable
+    - Need to be a record of changes to data set?
+    - Blockchains record and store every update to state of the system
   - Central authority is not a requirement
+    - Data that cannot be trusted in hands of a central authority might benefit from decentralized nature of blockchain integrity verification
+    - integrity maintained by publicly broadcasting + verifying every txn
+    - If transaction privacy is important, using centralized service better
   - Transaction speed is not of vital importance
+    - Can take several block confirmations for txn to be accepted by some application

+- Ethereum app developers build static front end pages that connect to ETH node/gateway.
+Through ETH gateway, users interact with smart contracts to read or change state of blockchain.
+ETH gateway relays info from ETH network to web app, showing state of network to user.
+Gateway also allows users to broadcast txns to network, which user initiates via web interface.

 ## Development Enviroment Setup